 We and our products are regulated in the United States by the FDA under a number of statutes including the Federal Food, Drug and Cosmetic Act ("FDC Act").
 Pursuant to the FDC Act, the FDA regulates the preclinical and clinical testing, manufacturing, labeling, distribution, sale, marketing, advertising and promotion of medical devices in the United States.
 Medical devices are classified in the United States into one of three classes - Class I, II or III - on the basis of the controls reasonably necessary to ensure their safety and effectiveness.
-Class I devices are those whose safety and effectiveness can be ensured through general controls, such as establishment and registration, medical device listing, FDA-mandated good manufacturing practices (GMP), labeling, and pre-market notification (known as "510(k)").
+Class I devices are those whose safety and effectiveness can be ensured through general controls, such as establishment and registration, medical device listing, FDA-mandated CGMP, labeling, and pre-market notification (known as "510(k)").
 Most Class I devices are exempt from premarket notification and/or GMP regulations.
 Class II devices are those whose safety and effectiveness can reasonably be ensured through the use of general controls and "special controls," such as special labeling requirements, mandatory performance standards, and post-market surveillance.
-FDA may require the submission of clinical data as part of pre-market notifications for Class II devices.
-Class III devices are those that must receive pre-market approval ("PMA") by the FDA to ensure their safety and effectiveness.
-Before a new Class III devices may be introduced on the market, the manufacturer generally must obtain FDA approval of a PMA.
+The FDA may require the submission of clinical data as part of pre-market notifications for Class II devices.
+Class III devices are those that must receive PMA by the FDA to ensure their safety and effectiveness.
+Before a new Class III device may be introduced on the market, the manufacturer generally must obtain FDA approval of a PMA.
 The PMA process is expensive and often lengthy, typically requiring several years, and may never result in approval.
-The manufacturer or the distributor of the device PMA.
+The manufacturer or the distributor of the device must obtain an IDE from the FDA before commencing human clinical trials in the United States in support of the PMA.
 The lithotripsy range of products has been reclassified by the FDA as a Class II device.
-However, our Ablatherm device, a Class III device, has not yet been approved by FDA and is currently under PMA procedure.
-The regulatory pathway for placement in the U.S. market may include the pre-market notification or PMA routes.
+However, our HIFU devices (Class III), Ablatherm or Focal One devices, have not yet been approved by FDA and Ablatherm is currently under PMA procedure.
+The regulatory pathway for placement in the U.S. market may

 Advertising and promotional activities in the United States are subject to regulation by the FDA and, in certain instances, by the U.S. Federal Trade Commission.
 The FDC Act also regulates our quality control and manufacturing procedures by requiring us to demonstrate and maintain compliance with current GMP regulations.
 Our manufacturing facilities are in compliance with GMP regulations.
 No major deficiencies have been observed during inspections carried out by FDA auditors (or its representative, the GMED, in France) in the past few years.
-In December 2012, FDA conducted an inspection of our manufacturing processes and facility, concluded that there were no deficiencies and consequently issued a No Action Indicated ('NAI') report.
+In December 2012, the FDA conducted an inspection of our manufacturing processes and facility, concluded that there were no deficiencies and consequently issued a No Action Indicated ("NAI") report.